 Twilight: I swear, this has never happened to me before!

 - Drinking Contest: Between Fluttershy and Big Macintosh.
 Fluttershy wins!
-And rake in quite a few bits from ponies betting against her (even depleting Applejack's allowances enough to make her wonder how she will ever pay for Twlight's restaurant food)
+And rakes in quite a few bits from ponies betting against her (even depleting Applejack's allowances enough to make her wonder how she will ever pay for Twilight's restaurant food).

 - Everypony Can See It: Pinkie Pie claims that everyone in Ponyville's been waiting for Applejack and Rainbow Dash to admit their mutual crushes on each other.
 Twilight and Trixie's feelings are apparently equally transparent.